omarbenites/meta-programming-in-r/chapters/06_quotes_and_substitution.md

 substitute(x + y, list(x = 2, y = 3))
 ```

-Again, `substitute` will not follow parent pointers, whether these are set implicitly or explicitly in the environment we pass on to the function.
+Again, `substitute` will not follow parent pointers, whether these are set implicitly or explicitly in the environment, we pass on to the function.

 ```{r}
 x <- 2 ; y <- 3